mixu/nplay/readme.md

 I tried using VLC on Windows for playback, but their command line interface is a totally broken and messed up: songs get randomly skipped, the player sometimes just exits without playing, the exit codes are not helpful and the output suppression options do not work as documented etc. - which is why I recommend using mplayer for playback on Windows.

+// Must set iterm font to Menlo (from Monaco) or some other font that renders
+// utf-8 characters as normal-width characters (rather than double width, which looks terrible!)

 ### Commands:

     z - Previous